mmichlin66/mimcss/web/guide/defining-rules.md

 ## Style definitions
 In regular CSS, a unit of style definition is a rule.
 There are regular style rules that define a selector followed by a styleset, and at-rules: @import, @font-face, @keyframes, @media, @supports and others.
 Rules such as @media and @support are conditional grouping rules; that is, they define a condition and a set of nested rules, which, in turn, might be style rules or at-rules.
 Multiple rules are combined into a CSS file, which is sometimes called a stylesheet.

 In Mimcss, a stylesheet is represented by a class - called a Style Definition Class.
 Individual rules are defined as properties of a style definition class.
-More precisely, a property of a style definition class can either define a single rule or be an array of rules.
-If the property defines a single rule, it is called a named rule because the property name allows referring to the rule by the property name.
-If a property is an array of rules, those rules are called unnamed rules because there is no property by which individual rules can be addressed.

-There are some rule types that are almost always defined as named rules: classes, IDs, custom properties, animations, counters, grid lines and areas.
-The property names, to which these rules are assigned, become the names by which these rules are referred to from the HTML rendering code.
-Other rules, such as tags, media and supports rules can be defined in an array without an explicit property associated with the rule.
-Note, however, that even for these rules it can be beneficial to be assigned to a property as each rule can be accessed at run time to manipulate the CSS styles the rule defines.
-Note also, that even rules defined in an array can be accessed via array indexes - this is a regular TypeScript class after all.
+For rules producing names (such as classes, IDs, custom properties, animations, etc.), the property names, to which these rules are assigned, become the names by which these rules are referred to from the HTML rendering code.
+Rules can also be defined using arrays or plain objects of arbitrary structure.

 Let's create a simple style definition class: